Thinking of solo travel but not sure where to start? START HERE!

 I like to have a routine when writing in a travel journal.

-When I'm on the road, I always dedicate my first hour of the morning to writing (and drinking coffee).
+When I’m on the road, I always dedicate my first hour of the morning to writing (and drinking coffee).
 I gather my thoughts, write up the day before, and test my thinking for the coming day.
-Others prefer making their travel journal entry in the evening (as I should, because memories are clearer then - but I'm a morning person).
+Others prefer making their travel journal entries in the evening (as I should, because memories are clearer then – but I’m a morning person).

 I do have a trick to keep things fresh: I carry around a small recorder; in past, that was a Dictaphone and now I use my iPhone.
 I record snippets, like a lady talking to herself or kids dancing in the street.
 When I play it back, what I'm hearing is still new, still immediate, and I'm filled with first impressions.